GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 of the form [**code**]\ *info*.
 The five algorithms correspond to the five codes below (some codes will appear in both upper and lower case;
 they share the same algorithm but differ in some other ways).
-In what follows, the phrase “line segment” is taken to mean either a contour or a line to be labeled.
+In what follows, the phrase "line segment" is taken to mean either a contour or a line to be labeled.
 The codes are:

 d: